-Today, the attorneys with the Law Office of Bryan Fagan, PLLC would like to discuss the topic of child support enforcement with you.
-While child support enforcement is obviously an important topic, sub-topics like the failure of your ex-spouse to pay medical support for your children as well as how to best collect on the past child support owed will be discussed today.
+Today, the attorneys with the Law Office of Bryan Fagan, PLLC, would like to discuss the topic of child support enforcement with you.
+While child support enforcement is an important topic, sub-topics like the failure of your ex-spouse to pay medical support for your children and how to best collect on the past child support owed will be discussed today.

-A key to understand is that it does not take but one enforcement action, and then one contempt finding against your ex-spouse to potentially have a judge order him to go to jail for his failure to pay support.
-We would like to make sure that you are aware of the tools that attorneys use to collect judgments on behalf of clients who are in your position.
+A key to understand is that it does not take but one enforcement action and then one contempt finding against your ex-spouse to potentially have a judge order him to go to jail for his failure to pay support.
+We want to make sure that you know the tools that attorneys use to collect judgments on behalf of clients in your position.

 Collecting medical support payments

-Expenses that are not covered by a health insurance plan will be split 50/50 in most cases but you can check your Final Decree of Divorce to verify that for your particular circumstances.
-The medical support costs are typically included on top of the monthly child support obligation in a wage withholding order the sort that we discussed in the opening section to this blog post.
+Expenses that are not covered by a health insurance plan will be split 50/50 in most cases, but you can check your Final Decree of Divorce to verify that for your particular circumstances.
+The medical support costs are typically included on top of the monthly child support obligation in a wage withholding order, the sort that we discussed in the opening section of this blog post.

-What happens when you are receiving child support but the new year arrives with a hike in the premiums that you pay for insurance for your child?
-Your ex-spouse will not automatically be made aware of the increase and when you actually get around to telling him he says that he will look into it but never truly pays it any heed.
-How can you enforce the change in premium costs and make sure that you do not fall any further behind in paying your own bills as a result?
+What happens when you are receiving child support but the new year arrives with a hike in the premiums you pay for your child's insurance?
+Your ex-spouse will not automatically be made aware of the increase, and when you get around to telling him, he says that he will look into it but never truly pays it any heed.
+How can you enforce the change in premium costs and ensure that you do not fall any further behind in producing your bills as a result?

-A second situation that I would like to explore with you involves uninsured expenses, which depending on your health insurance plan can be quite expansive and varied.
-Since these costs come up every so often and are as a result difficult to anticipate, how can you as a parent make sure that your ex-spouse is held to account for paying their ordered portion?
+A second situation that I would like to explore with you involves uninsured expenses, which can be quite expansive and varied depending on your health insurance plan.
+Since these costs come up every so often and are, as a result, difficult to anticipate, how can you as a parent make sure that your ex-spouse is held to account for paying their ordered portion?

-Now that we’ve posed a few questions, let’s get to the answers.
+Now that we've posted a few questions let's get to the answers.

-There is no time limit to submit the uninsured expenses that you have incurred on behalf of your child.
-Medical bills do not need to submitted in under thirty days to be enforceable in a family law court.
-You may be thinking to yourself that you’ve read through your divorce decree a number of times and have seen language that says that you and your ex-spouse must submit bills that were uninsured to the other ex-spouse within thirty days so their split of the costs could be paid to you.
+There is no time limit to submit the uninsured expenses you have incurred on behalf of your child.
+Medical bills do not need to submit in under thirty days to be enforceable in a family law court.
+You may be thinking to yourself that you've read through your divorce decree several times and have seen language that says that you and your ex-spouse must submit bills that were uninsured to the other ex-spouse within thirty days, so their split of the costs could be paid to you.

-The easiest thing you can do on a practical level is to submit uninsured expenses to your ex-spouse on a regular and timely basis.
-While it would have been better to learn this lesson during your actual divorce, now is now a bad time to develop this habit and is not at all too late to start learning.
+The easiest thing you can do on a practical level is to submit uninsured expenses to your ex-spouse regularly and timely.
+While it would have been better to learn this lesson during your actual divorce, now is the wrong time to develop this habit, and it is not at all too late to start learning.
 Technology is your friend.
-Cameras on phones, handy scanners attached to home computers and text messages make it easy to get a bill, save it for your records and then send a photo of pdf of the bill to your ex-spouse.
+Cameras on phones, handy scanners attached to home computers, and text messages make it easy to get a bill, save it for your records and then send a photo or pdf of the nose to your ex-spouse.

-Obviously, you have to be at least somewhat organized to pull this off.
+You have to be at least somewhat organized to pull this off.
 Having a stack of bills sitting on the countertop for months without going through them is a recipe for disaster.
-Once you receive a bill that you will pay out of pocket expenses for, I would immediately take the bill and email it to your ex-spouse so that he has it and that you have a record of it being sent.
-Use technology, like a reminder of your phone, to make sure that you do so on a set date each month.
-If you do it like this the process becomes like paying a utility bill rather than being forced to look through difficult to read medical bills.
+Once you receive a statement that you will pay out-of-pocket expenses, I would immediately take the bill and email it to your ex-spouse so that he has it and that you have a record of it being sent.
+Like a reminder of your phone, use technology to make sure that you do so on a set date each month.
+If you do it like this, the process becomes like paying a utility bill rather than being forced to look through difficult-to-read medical bills.

 How to handle an increase in health insurance premiums

-To answer the first question that we posed in this blog post it is better to just ask an attorney to prepare a new withholding order based on your ex-spouse’s change in employers.
-This can be done rather inexpensively and all it takes is hiring an attorney and notifying your ex-spouse of the increase in insurance premiums.
+To answer the first question we posed in this blog post, it is better to ask an attorney to prepare a new withholding order based on your ex-spouse's employer change.
+This can be done relatively inexpensively, and all it takes is hiring an attorney and notifying your ex-spouse of the increase in insurance premiums.

-Please return to our blog tomorrow in order to continue our discussion on this important subject.
+Please return to our blog tomorrow to continue discussing this vital subject.
 We appreciate your time and attention today in being with us.
-If you have any questions about this subject or any other in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have any questions about this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations to people like you who need answers to their questions.
 Our consultations are free of charge and can go a long way towards helping you decide which way you need to go in a particular situation.